 Reward employees who exceed expectations rather than just checking that everyone meets your bare minimum standards.
 Everyone likes recognition for their work, and with an efficient and quality performance management system, you’ll be able to highlight those workers at the top.
 When employees who only meet the minimum standard see the rewards their higher-performing colleagues receive, they’ll be more inclined to up their game.

 Perhaps you still want to know more or have some questions.
 Below, we’ve gone ahead and answered a few of the more common questions to put you at ease.
 Check them out:

 Tracking how your employees perform is vital to maintaining sustainable growth.
 With accurate data on their progress, you’ll be able to spot their strengths and weakness.
 From there, you can train employees on how to improve and develop into more knowledgeable and valuable workers.

 Offering them the skills they need to smooth out their weaknesses not only makes them better workers but also improves your overall company atmosphere.
 You’ll be able to spot the true talent within your business and accentuate their skills.
 While not everyone can be a shining star in the business, you can still bring the weakest link up to a higher level.

 What does it mean for performance management to be “continuous”?

 By continuous performance management, we mean that a company’s human resources department should be regularly updating workers on how they are doing.
 Rather than treating performance reports as a quarterly scorecard, keeping open lines of communication lets workers build their skills at all times.
 This can reduce inefficiencies and boost overall performance throughout the company.

 To achieve continuous performance management, we recommend that all businesses provide their employees with regular feedback.
 This feedback shouldn’t only cover their weaknesses.
-Building up your employees’ strengths while also highlight where they have made mistakes lets them know what they should keep doing while correcting their errors.
+Building up your employees’ strengths while also highlighting where they have made mistakes lets them know what they should keep doing while correcting their errors.